From family support, fitness classes and learning to art exhibitions, festivals and talks, our activities are wide and far reaching.

 Love the gardens and fancy some gardening?
 We run gardening activities at Bernie Spain Gardens and elsewhere locally.
-To get involved in our Gentle Gardening sessions please get in touch with Laura on 020 7021 1600 or firstname.lastname@example.org for further information.
-Open to all regardless of age or ability.
+To read more about our Gentle Gardening sessions please click here.